xmtp/xmtpd/doc/onboarding.md

 TBD.

-Only the members of @ephemerahq/backend can register nodes.
+Before official testnet launch, only the members of @ephemerahq/backend can register nodes.

 ## Step 3) Register Node with smart contract